DarioChapita/CrediViva/README.md

 ## Architecture

 The project follows the MVC (Model-View-Controller) design pattern for both the frontend and backend.
-Additionally, the principles of SOLID, DRY, and KISS have been followed to ensure clean and maintainable code.

 ## Security